w3c/tpac2025-breakouts/README.md

 # TPAC 2025 - Breakout sessions
 This repo is for the W3C community to propose and organize breakout sessions for [TPAC 2025](https://www.w3.org/2025/11/TPAC/), which takes place 10-14 November 2025 in Kobe, Japan.
-The detailed breakouts schedule will be based on the proposals received and published on the [TPAC schedule](https://www.w3.org/2025/11/TPAC/breakouts.html) shortly before the meeting.
+The [TPAC schedule](https://www.w3.org/2025/11/TPAC/breakouts.html) will include the schedule of breakout sessions, and is expected to be available a few days before the meetings start.

 <!-- * [Calendar of breakout sessions](https://www.w3.org/calendar/tpac2025/breakout-sessions/). -->
 <!-- * [Grid of breakout sessions](https://www.w3.org/2025/11/TPAC/breakouts.html#grid). -->